doctorfree/MusicPlayerPlus/README.md

 #### Individual commands post-initialization setup

-Download albums in your Bandcamp collections with the command `mppinit bandcamp`.
+Download albums in your Bandcamp collections with `mppinit bandcamp`.

+Download favorites in your Soundcloud account with `mppinit soundcloud`.

 Convert WAV format media files in your library to MP3 format files with the command `mpplus -F`.
 Conversion from WAV to MP3 allows these files to